-Acute Pain: Unpleasant sensory and emotional experience arising from actual or potential tissue damage or described in terms of such damage (International Association for the Study of Pain); sudden or slow onset of any intensity from mild to severe with an anticipated or predictable end and a duration of less than six (6) months.
+Acute Pain nursing diagnosis is defined as an unpleasant sensory and emotional experience arising from actual or potential tissue damage or described in terms of such damage (International Association for the Study of Pain); sudden or slow onset of any intensity from mild to severe with an anticipated or predictable end and a duration of less than six (6) months.

 The unpleasant feeling of pain is highly subjective in nature that may be experienced by the patient.
 Acute Pain serves a protective function to make the patient informed and knowledgeable about the presence of an injury or illness.
 The unexpected onset of Acute Pain reminds the patient to seek support, assistance, and relief.
 The physiological signs that occur with Acute Pain emerge from the body’s response to pain as stressor.

 Other factors such as the patient’s cultural background, emotions, and psychological or spiritual discomfort may contribute to the suffering with Acute Pain.
 In older patients, assessment of pain can be challenging due to cognitive impairment and sensory-perceptual deficits.
-Assessment and management of Acute Pain are the main focus of this care plan.
+Assessment and management of the nursing diagnosis of Acute Pain are the main focus of this care plan.

-Here are some factors that may be related to the nursing diagnosis Acute Pain:
+Here are some factors that may be related to the nursing diagnosis Acute Pain that you can use under the etiology part of your nursing care plan:

 - Pain coming from medical problems